-Does believing in karma reduce the desire for revenge?
+What is karma: does believing in it reduce the desire for revenge?

 Believing in karma — the idea that some form of supernatural justice rewards or punishes our actions — could be correlated across cultures with resistance to wanting revenge, according to new research.